 During my time off I enjoy sports and music.
 I jog as much as I can and play the guitar, saxophone and piano (when Dominic lets me…).
 We love the outdoors and often go on walks and bike rides and also like canoeing and sailing.

 I’m originally from Sweden, and have also lived in Canada since 2004.
 I came here for my graduate studies in astronomy, and ended up staying since I met a very cute pilot… I have three younger brothers and my family are all computer geeks, who like to visit often.
 During my childhood, we would go camping almost every summer.
 This taught me to love other countries and cultures.
 I love camping, how it brings family closer together and makes you enjoy life more fully, in the moment.

-My work is within the field of astronomy and I worked at Queens University in Kingston before Dominic was born.
+My work is within the field of astronomy and I worked at a university before Dominic was born.
 I have continued to do research from home after he was born and been teaching as well.
 Just as I am now observing my son discover space and astronauts, I would love to share this with your child as well.

 I share David’s love of music; I play the flute and piano and like singing and dancing.
 After we bought our house, we discovered that we really like gardening!
 Also, I have always loved cooking and making healthy, yummy food.
 I enjoy photography a lot and will share my photos of your child with you.
 My most rewarding interest is taking care of Dominic, and see life through his eyes.

 What I enjoy most of all is spending time with Theresa and raising Dominic together with her.
 Theresa is loving, has an amazing character and is always there to help others.
 She is a wonderful mother to Dominic, and there’s no doubt that she would be a stellar mom to your child as well.
 I admire her for how she always has something on the go.
 From publishing a paper in her field of work to building a strawberry box or playground in our yard.